earacena/dsn/README.md

 ```

 #### Running
-Perform these steps in order:
+*Perform these steps in order*

 Open three terminals, and they will be refered to as "terminal 1", "terminal 2",
 and "terminal 3" respectively.

-In terminal 2,:
+In terminal 2:

 ```
 cd node2